espacesociety/espacesociety.github.io/_macropedia/dalludna.md

 Naturally, this presents a problem for long-term use which was a common problem when these drugs were taken.
 Early tests of the drug found that those participating would become infected with even the most trivial illnesses that would eventually cause death.
 The Daluminum-Lunda drug tested successfully in that it would allow a deactivation and reactivation of the immune system without these side effects.

 Dalludna was synthesized from Daluminum-Ludna.
-Rather than restart the immune system, it created a genetic craving for its ingestation.
+Rather than restart the immune system, it created a genetic craving for its ingestion.
 Thus, taking the drug rewrote the victim's genome such that severe physical and psychological problems developed if it was not taken.
 As a Dally took the drug, the cravings would intensify.
 The desire to take the medication made Dallys both delusional and extremely open to suggestion by others.
 The slightest promise of more dalludna would cause a Dally to do anything&ndash;regardless of the consequences.
 The most detestable situations resulted in children born of a Dally&ndash;a child likewise genetically addicted.

 The Imperium responded with characteristic force when the problem finally began to impact local economies.
 They would restrict access to areas of high Dalludna use and eradicate the population.
 It was not until thousands of innocents were killed that the eradication teams began using high-output light sources to screen innocents from Dallys.
 Possession of Dalludna resulted in summary execution and confiscation of all property.